 Strong local presence.
-Competition for the installation and sale of insulation and other building products to builders occurs in localized geographic markets throughout the country.
-Builders and contractors in each local market have different options in terms of choosing among insulation installers and distributors for their projects, and value local relationships, quality, and timeliness.
-Our installation branches are locally branded businesses that are recognized within the communities in which they operate.
-Our distribution centers service primarily local contractors, lumberyards, retail stores and others who, in turn, service local homebuilders and other customers.
-Our operating model, in which individual branches and distribution centers maintain local customer relationships, enables us to develop local, long-tenured relationships with these customers, build local reputations for quality, service and timeliness, and provide specialized products and personalized services tailored to a geographic region.
-At the same time, our local operations benefit from centralized functions, such as purchasing, information technology, sales support, and credit and collections, and the resources and scale efficiencies of an installation and distribution business that has a presence across the U.S.
+Competition for the installation and sale of insulation and other building material products to builders occurs in localized geographic markets throughout the U.S. and Canada.
+Builders and contractors in each local market have different options in terms of choosing among insulation installers and specialty distributors for their projects, and value local relationships, quality, and timeliness.
+Our Installation branches are locally branded businesses that are recognized within the communities in which they operate.
+Our Service Partners distribution centers service primarily local contractors, lumberyards, retail stores and others who, in turn, service local homebuilders and other customers, while our Distribution International distribution centers service primarily industrial customers with customized recurring requirements.
+Our operating model, in which individual branches and distribution centers maintain local customer relationships, enables us to develop local, long-tenured relationships with these customers, build local reputations for quality, service and timeliness, and provide specialized products and personalized services tailored to a geographic region or customer.
+At the same time, our local operations benefit from centralized functions, such as purchasing, information technology, sales support, and credit and collections, and the resources and scale efficiencies of an installation and distribution business that has a presence across the U.S. and Canada.

-Unique ability to offset decreases in demand for services with our distribution business.
+Unique ability to offset decreases in demand for services with our Specialty Distribution business.
 During industry downturns many insulation contractors, who buy directly from manufacturers during industry peaks, return to purchasing through distributors for small, "Less Than Full Truckload" shipments.
-This drives incremental customers to Service Partners during these points in the business cycle, offsetting decreases in demand for installation services at TruTeam because of a downturn.
-We believe that our leadership position in both installation and distribution helps to reduce exposure to cyclical swings in our lines of business.
+This drives incremental customers to our Specialty Distribution business during these points in the business cycle, offsetting decreases in demand for installation services in our Installation business because of a downturn.
+We believe that our leadership position in both installation and specialty distribution helps to reduce exposure to cyclical swings in our lines of business.

-Strong cash flow, low capital investment, and favorable working capital fund organic growth.
+Strong cash flow and favorable working capital fund organic growth.
 Over the last several years, we have reduced fixed costs and improved our labor utilization.
 As a result, we can achieve profitability at lower levels of demand as compared to historical periods.
 For further discussion on our cash flows and liquidity, see Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources.